 The hunt for Denver’s Best Ramen continues!
-When I heard that Chef Thach Tran had taken over as head chef at Ace Eat Serve and the re-vamped menu included an Asian-inspired menu and ramen involved, I was looking forward to stopping in.
-Then when I saw on the menu that there was an awesome happy hour deal where you could get a bowl of ramen plus a drink for $11, I knew I needed to run, not walk to check it out and file a report for y’all!
+When I heard Chef Thach Tran had taken over as head chef at Ace Eat Serve and the re-vamped menu included an Asian-inspired menu, I was looking forward to stopping in.
+Then when I noticed the menu touted an awesome happy hour deal where you could get a bowl of ramen plus a drink for $11, I knew I needed to run, not walk to check it out and file a report for y’all!

 Ace Eat Serve’s North Cap Hill location is in an old converted garage space and is decorated with industrial-style repurposed and recycled materials.
 The first wink at this was the super cool restaurant sign outside made of an old tailplane.
 My husband is an airplane buff so he was chuffed to see this.

 The dining room is a bright an open space, with benches made of reclaimed wood and a huge communal table in the middle of the space.
 It’s got that mid-century modern meets industrial feel to it – cool, but still comfortable.

 The new swanky outdoor lounge area is a beaut – complete with swinging chairs, AstroTurf, two outdoor ping pong tables, and full menu service – perfect for al fresco eating. ⠀

 You can now go big with the whole Peking Duck platter special.
 Every Thursday during the summer of 2019, Ace serves whole Peking Ducks for $42 and carves each one table-side.⠀

 Quantities are limited – they’ve been running out of the duck for the last few weeks, so if you and your clan want to be sure you get a bird, call ahead and reserve one.⠀

 Here’s my recommended full meal plan for your visit.
 This will feed 3-4 people:⠀